 One of the few things we didn’t love here.
 This risotto is done with barley, which gets a little bit slimy.
 There are some clams in the mix, which were nice, but we found ourselves wishing this was made with rice instead of grain.

 If you’re afraid of curry, keep it moving.
 But you should probably get over that, because this is one of the best things we’ve eaten in a restaurant in a long time.
 Perfectly cooked black bass comes in a small iron pot, with yellow curry, lentils, and a grilled onion.
 Each ingredient plays a role, and each bite is perfect.
 Order it.

 Quickly becoming the dish Narcissa is known for, which is a shame.
 These are sort of like American tempura, with a side of jalapeño dipping sauce.
-It's tasty and interesting, and you should eat them.
+They're tasty and interesting, and you should eat them.
 But there are more impressive things on this menu.

 An amazing play on carrot cake.
 Order this and the sundae for the table.